-We recruited 80 students $(M{age} =$ Participants.
-22.11, SD = 3.49; 60% female) from a university in the northeastern United States to participate in a study in exchange for a \$7 payment and the opportunity to earn additional money during the experiment.
+Participants.
+We recruited 80 students ( $M{\rm age} = 22.11$ , SD = 3.49; 60% female) from a university in the northeastern United States to participate in a study in exchange for a \$7 payment and the opportunity to earn additional money during the experiment.
 Participants reported an average of 2.75 years of work experience.
 We used an intensive scheduling process that matched each participant with a confederate.
 Each dyad negotiated face-to-face in a separate room.
 This procedure enabled us to measure reactions to face-to-face deception in a controlled environment, but the intensive nature of the study limited our recruitment to 80 participants.
 We recruited as many participants as we could schedule during a summer session.
-We analyzed this data after all participants had completed the study, and we report all measures and manipulations.
+We analyzed these data after all participants had completed the study, and we report all measures and manipulations.